Ready to experience this story yourself?

 2 minutes to read

-Travel Tips For Turin
+Travel Tips For Torino

 Torino, the capital of the Piemonte region in the northwest of Italy, is famous for his chocolate, sports cars and shopping.